SAF Ceremonial Band

 With the restructuring of the Service Bands in 1994, the Singapore Infantry Regiment Band, the Republic of Singapore Air Force Band and the Republic of Singapore Navy Band, were renamed as the Singapore Armed Forces (SAF) Ceremonial Band A, Ceremonial Band B, and Central Band respectively.
 A third ceremonial band, Ceremonial Band C, was formed in 2009 to aid the other bands in providing quality music support during parades and ceremonies within the SAF.
 After eight years of service, the musicians were eventually redistributed back to one ceremonial band for more effective manpower management.

-Today, the SAF Ceremonial Band continues to play a vital role in upholding the ceremonial traditions of the SAF.
+Today, the SAF Ceremonial Band led by Director of Music ME5 Steven Tan, continues to play a vital role in upholding the ceremonial traditions of the SAF.
 Its duties include providing musical support to official events like the Officer Cadet School Commissioning Parades and Guard-of-Honour Parades for military diplomatic visits.
 The band is also deployed to other internal SAF ceremonies such as Anniversary and Change of Command parades.

 In accordance with prevailing manpower policies, only servicemen assessed and posted to non-combat vocations may be considered for placement in the SAF Ceremonial Band.
 Combat-fit servicemen are not eligible for this posting, regardless of musical background or interest.